-The Borough of High Peak covers an area of 53,915 hectares, of which 30% is classed as rural, and serves a resident population of 92,6631.
-There are currently 42,717 domestic households on the Council Tax valuation list and 3,540 non-domestic properties on the Business Rates list
+The Borough of High Peak covers an area of 53,915 hectares, of which 30% is classed as rural, and serves a resident population of 90,9001.
+There are 42,977 domestic households on the Council Tax valuation list and 3,778 non-domestic properties on the Business Rates list as at 31st March 2022.

-The Borough has faced significant financial challenges in recent years as a consequence of austerity measures along with cost pressures within services and greater volatility in financing streams.
-The shift in local authority financing is increasing the focus on locally generated income streams and reducing the reliance on core Central Government funding.
-This increases the control and influence the Council has over income generated within the Borough but has also made it vulnerable to fluctuations within the local economy, hence increasing financial risk.
-The impact of the Coronavirus pandemic will no doubt increase this financial risk.
+The Borough has faced significant financial challenges over recent years because of austerity measures, alongside cost pressures within services and greater volatility in financing streams.
+The shift in local authority financing has increased the focus on locally generated income streams - such as Council Tax and Business Rates and core Central Government funding has reduced substantially.
+This increases the control and influence the Council has over locally generated income but makes it more vulnerable to fluctuations within the local economy, increasing financial risk.
+The negative impact of the on-going Coronavirus Pandemic on the world economy has been further worsened by Russia's invasion of Ukraine.
+The latter has caused a severe spike in global commodity prices.
+The UK and local economy is not immune to the resulting inflationary pressures.